 As for the responsibility and work involved, guinea pigs are relatively easy to care for.

-Don’t get me wrong, they aren’t hands off.
-However, their daily care is fairly simple and straight forward for newer pet owners or those who are interested in getting their children involved.
+Don’t get me wrong, they aren’t hands-off.
+However, their daily care is fairly simple and straightforward for newer pet owners or those who are interested in getting their children involved.

 Related: ‘What Is the Best Pet for Apartment Living?‘

-There is one need that is often overlooked when bringing a guinea pig into the home, and that is the amount of space that a guinea pig needs to be happy in their habitat.
+There is one need that is often overlooked when bringing a guinea pig into the home, and that is the amount of space that a guinea pig needs to be happy in its habitat.